 Experiencing ongoing effects or symptoms of heroin abuse is normal for recovering addicts.
 The anticipation of withdrawal is oftentimes worse than the actual symptoms and The Raleigh House team is here to alleviate that.

 Some clients may experience unstable moods, nausea, cold sweats, stomach problems and insomnia.
 If you begin to experience these symptoms, our staff will walk through these with you to make sure you are safe and feel comfortable.
 All clients will receive a thorough psychiatric, nursing and medical assessment upon admission where they will determine the use of medication to help lessen the intensity of withdrawal.
 Individual master’s level therapists work with the client to create and implement treatment plans individualized to the client’s specific needs and goals for treatment.

 Healing begins with building a strong, supportive relationship with your therapist and the clinical team.
 This is important because a heroin addict’s ability to process information is negatively impacted by heavy heroin use.
-Coping with stress is extremely difficult for heroin addicts and effects their decision making skills.
+Coping with stress is extremely difficult for heroin addicts and effects their decision-making skills.
 Group and individual sessions focus on building self-awareness and improving basic cognitive functioning that heroin has affected.
 These sessions are a great time and place to begin making behavioral changes and learn new, healthy coping skills.
-Groups are held daily and individual sessions are determined between the client and their primary therapist.
+Heroin addiction groups are held daily and individual sessions are determined between the client and their primary therapist.

-Ongoing use of heroin can weaken the muscular system, cause memory loss and slow down brain functioning.
+Continuous use of heroin can weaken the muscular system, cause memory loss and slow down brain functioning.
 Exercise can help a recovering addict build up their physical strength while improving their brain functionality.
-According to a study done by the Department of Exercise Science at the University of Georgia, even briefly exercising for 20 minutes facilitates information processing and memory functions.
+According to a study done by the Department of Exercise Science at the University of Georgia, even briefly exercising for 20 minutes helps facilitate information processing and memory functions.